 Adam Matan, Managing Director, Anti-Tribalism Movement

-"As leaders we are eager to contribute to the success and global standing of their or their parents’ country.
+"Diaspora leaders are eager to contribute to the success and global standing of their or their parents’ country.
 Coming back with their knowledge, investments and international connections they can play a very important role from any part of the world."

 Kotryna Stankute, Director, Global Leaders Lithuania